Python-SIP/sip/sphinx/annotations.rst

     the reference to the previous argument is discarded.
 Note that ownership of the argument is not changed.

+    If the function is a method then the reference is kept by the instance, i.e. ``self``.
+Therefore the extra reference is released when the instance is garbage collected.

+    If the function is a class method or an ordinary function and it is annotated using the :fanno:`Factory` annotation, then the reference is kept by the object created by the function.
+Therefore the extra reference is released when that object is garbage collected.

+    Otherwise the reference is not kept by any specific object and will never be released.

     If a value is specified then it defines the argument's key.
 Arguments of different constructors or methods that have the same key are assumed to refer to the same value.